Skip to main content

 The bottom line

-You may need a lower Buspar dosage if you have kidney or liver problems.
+You may need a lower Buspar dosage if you’re living with kidney or liver problems or if you take a medication that interacts with it.
 Your prescriber will help determine the best Buspar dosage for you based on how you respond to the medication.

 why trust our exports reliability shield